CARL: Criticality-Aware Agentic Reinforcement Learning: Criticality-Aware RL

-As a result of entropy-guided rollout, the collected tree-structured trajectory $\mathcal{D}_\text{roll}$ comprises high-criticality actions with siblings and low-criticality actions without siblings.
+As a result of entropy-guided rollout, $\mathcal{D}_\text{roll}$ comprises state-action pairs of two kinds: at states identified as high-criticality, the algorithm branches and samples multiple actions, yielding \emph{siblings}---alternative actions sampled from the same parent state; at states identified as low-criticality, only a single action is sampled, so the action has no sibling.
 Each training sample is a tuple of state $s_t$, action $a_t$, and advantage $A_t$.
-As low-criticality actions have little impact on the final results, we exclude their data from model update to further improve efficiency and avoid incorrect learning.
+As actions from low-criticality states have little impact on the final results, we exclude their data from model update to further improve efficiency and avoid incorrect learning.
 The resulting updating sample set $\mathcal{D}_{\text{upd}}$ is

 For each action, we follow the setting of GRPO to assign the action-level reward to all tokens within the action.
 The model is then updated on $\mathcal{D}_{\text{upd}}$ using the PPO loss (Eq.~\ref{eq:ppo}).